 Wristwatches are a classic, symbolic accessory that has staying power in tumultuous times.
 Despite facing contenders like mass production and the shift toward depending on a smartphone to indicate the time, nothing compares to a handcrafted timepiece.

 Both new and seasoned watch collectors will be happy to see what 2019 holds in the world of timepieces.
-Here are some of the best watches for men this year.
+Here are some of the best watches for men this year; if your style is more modern and you want the best smartwatch check out this guide.

 Omega De Ville Prestige Blue